 - Be a greeter and/or help with set-up, decorating, and cleanup for alumni association events.

-- Share creative event ideas with your regional chapter planning committees, events that would be fun and supportive of people in recovery, events that allow everyone to meet new people, try new things and see new places.
+- Share creative event ideas with your facility-centered chapter planning committees, events that would be fun and supportive of people in recovery, events that allow everyone to meet new people, try new things and see new places.

 - Hand out flyers about upcoming Alumni Association events and meetings at local AA/NA meetings.